 - 1. The use of any portion of a Telecommunications Facility for signs, promotional or advertising purposed, including but not limited to company name, phone numbers, banners, steamers, and balloons is prohibited. - 2.
-The facility must have the least practical visual effect on the environment, as determined by the Town of Gaines Zoning Board of Appeals herein, must otherwise: - a) Have a galvanized finish, or will be painted gray above the surrounding tree line and gray or green below the tree line, as deemed appropriate by the Town of Gaines Zoning Board of Appeals. - b) Be disguised or camouflaged to blend in with the surroundings, to the extent that such alteration does not impair the ability of the Facility to perform its designed function. - 3.
+The facility must have the least practical visual effect on the environment, as determined by the Town of Gaines Planning Board herein, must otherwise: - a) Have a galvanized finish, or will be painted gray above the surrounding tree line and gray or green below the tree line, as deemed appropriate by the Town of Gaines Planning Board. - b) Be disguised or camouflaged to blend in with the surroundings, to the extent that such alteration does not impair the ability of the Facility to perform its designed function. - 3.
 Accessory structures must maximize the use of building materials, colors, and textures designed to blend in with the natural surroundings. - 7.
-The Town of Gaines Zoning Board of Appeals may require a State Environmental Quality Review (SEQR) Full EAF (Environmental Assessment Form) for proposed Facilities at key viewpoints in the community.
+The Town of Gaines Planning Board may require a State Environmental Quality Review (SEQR) Full EAF (Environmental Assessment Form) for proposed Facilities at key viewpoints in the community.
 A Visual Environmental Assessment Form (Visual EAF) may be required as an addendum to either the Full or Short EAF.
-The Zoning Board of Appeals may require submittal of a more detailed visual analysis based on the results of the Visual EAF. - 8.
-The Town of Gaines Zoning Board of Appeals will require that the Facility have appropriate buffering around the fences of the tower base area, accessory structures and of guyed towers to buffer their view from neighboring residences, recreation areas, or public roads.
+The Planning Board may require submittal of a more detailed visual analysis based on the results of the Visual EAF. - 8.
+The Town of Gaines Planning Board will require that the Facility have appropriate buffering around the fences of the tower base area, accessory structures and of guyed towers to buffer their view from neighboring residences, recreation areas, or public roads.
 Such screening must include the maximum feasible retention of existing vegetation.
-The Zoning Board of Appeals may similarly require screening adjacent to waterways, landmarks, refuges, community facilities, or conservation or historic areas within common view of the public. - 9.
+The Planning Board may similarly require screening adjacent to waterways, landmarks, refuges, community facilities, or conservation or historic areas within common view of the public. - 9.
 Equipment or vehicles not used in direct support, renovations, additions or repair of any Telecommunications Facility must not be stored or parked on the Facility site.